johnwarden/deliberati/content/post/2022-08-17-bayesian-argumentation.md

 But **why** does this warrant exist in the subject's mind?
 What actually justifies the inference?
 Is it a deductive inference?
 Inductive?
 Gut feeling?

-We can't necessarily answer this question, because a Bayesian agent's beliefs are modeled by a simple probability distribution, which gives us the end result of the agent's internal belief-forming process, but not how they got there.
+We can't necessarily answer this question, because a Bayesian agent's beliefs are modeled by a simple probability distribution, which gives us the end result of the agent's internal belief structure, but not how they got there.

 If the prior beliefs of our subject are represented by the probability measure $P$, then we can at least say that, in the mind of the subject, **a warrant exists justifying the inference from premise 𝐵 to conclusion 𝐴 iff**: